stochsd/stochsd/OpenSystemDynamics/docs/code/documenation_for_devs.md

 - Move a copy of `package.nw` into the 64bit and 32bit folders respectively.

-- Change name of nw.exe in folder to stochism.exe
+- Change name of nw.exe in folder to stochsd.exe

 - Change icon of stochsd.exe using ResourceHacker (http://www.angusj.com/resourcehacker/)